UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
-### Part 3: Module Commands III
+### Part 3: Module Commands
 * There is also the `module switch <modulefile1> <modulefile2>`, which unloads one modulefile (modulefile1) and loads another (modulefile2).
 * Lmod modules also support regular expressions, e.g., `module -r avail "^Python"`
-* On Spartan there is also the lmod-specific `module spider <modulename>, which traverses through the system for all modules and provides a description.
+* On Spartan there is also the lmod-specific `module spider <modulename>`, which traverses through the system for all modules and provides a description.
 -- *Slide End* --

 -- *Slide* --